beyaz-frambuaz/university-timetable/README.md

 # Welcome!
 This is a Timetable App I built as an educational project with the [Foxminded Java EE course](https://foxminded.com.ua/ua/java/).

+## Project transformations
+As this is an educational project it started off small and underwent a series of metamorphoses:
+* Decomposition and domain model UML
+* Simple Maven project implementing the designed model (no DB, consol output)
+* Added Spring Boot and DAO layer (Spring JDBC)
+* Moved business logic to a proper service layer
+* Added UI with Spring MVC, Thymeleaf and Bootstrap
+* Upgraded DAO layer from JDBC to Hibernate
+* Further transformation of DAO to Spring Data JPA
+* Validation in controllers and service facade
+* REST endpoints added
+* Swagger documentation

 ## Set-up
 App reads 20 first, 20 last names, and 10 courses from txt files and randomly generates a university model with (currently) 300 students grouped by 30, 5 professors, 10 courses, and 5 auditoriums.
 Professor-courses are randomly assigned with max 2 professors per course and 4 courses per professor.
 App also generates a random schedule where:
 * All groups take all courses